 Q2: Whether different slices for the same service type are provided with the same content within the QoE configuration container.

 Answer: It’s possible to provide different slices for the same service type with the same content within the QoE configuration container.
-The QoE measurement and reporting shall be done for the same type of services running over these different network slices.
+The QoE measurement and reporting shall be done for the same type of service running over these different network slices.

 Q3: Whether it is possible that different slices for the same service type can be configured with different QMC MCE addresses.

-Answer: About the slices within the QoE configuration container, we believe SA5 can help to provide the answer.
+Answer: SA4 believes that SA5 should provide the answer to this question.

 2. Actions: